Projects per year

 Research interests

-I am interested in how the human reading system processes printed words, with a particular focus on units that carry meaning ("morphemes").
-Besides my focus on rapid, automatic reading mechanisms in adults, I am also interested in how children learn to read and when during reading development word processing becomes more intuitive and automatized.
+Associate Professor Elisabeth (Lisi) Beyersmann is a cognitive scientist with an interest in how the human mind processes words, with a particular focus on units that carry meaning (“morphemes”).
+Besides her focus on rapid, automatic reading mechanisms in adults, she is also interested in how children learn to read, when during reading development word processing becomes more intuitive and automatized, and how reading and word retrieval skills change within the ageing population.

 Biography